-2. Request a Song at The Big Bang
+2. Request a Song at the Big Bang

 So you can get your favorite songs performed specially for you to your delight by world-class musicians.

-An even more exciting feature of this piano dueling bar is that, sometimes, they take a classic and rewrite the lyrics using an audience member’s name and story, how interesting and sweet!
+An even more exciting feature of this piano dueling bar is that they sometimes take a classic and rewrite the lyrics using an audience member’s name and story; how interesting and sweet!

 3. Attend a Full Moon Pickin’ Party

-Here, bluegrass musicians get together to raise money for Warner Parks through a laid-back event known as a Full Moon Pickin’ Party, this is done once a month on ane Friday evening at the Warner Park Equestrian Center.
+Here, bluegrass musicians get together to raise money for Warner Parks through an amazing Full Moon Pickin’ Party event.

 4. Have Drinks at a Rooftop Bar